PipedreamHQ/pipedream/docs/docs/README.md

 ## Open Source on Github

-Contribute to Pipedream's registry of open source components  by:
+Contribute to Pipedream's registry of open source components on GitHub.

-- Creating new comonents (sources and actions)
-- Updating exisiting components (e.g., fixing bugs, enhancing functionality)
-- Adding or updating metadata (e.g., descriptions, labels)

-## Community
+## Contributing

 Our hope is that by providing a generous free tier, you will not only get value from Pipedream, but you will give back to improve the value of the product for the entire community.